About the Journal

 After the content of a paper is approved by the editor (based on the review), the final formatting (typesetting) will have to be made by the author(s), and to be approved by the assigned Section Editor before the manuscript can be published.
 Authors can appeal to decisions, see under Publication Ethics.

 Guest editors can be appointed by the Editorial Board.
-They have the same role as (Section) Editors for the papers that are submitted to a Special Issues or Thematic Series that they lead.
-They are aided by a more experienced Editor from the board that will ensure the quality and uniformity of the publishing process.
+They have the same role as (Section) Editors for the papers that are submitted to Special Issues or Thematic Series that they lead.
+They are aided by a more experienced Editor from the board who will ensure the quality and uniformity of the publishing process.

 Research Data